rileyeaton-ubc/medical_image_deidentification_pseudo/README.md

 - **Changes the Optical Character Recognition (OCR) algorithm from _Tesseract_ to the much more modern Visual Document Understanding (VDU) model, [_Donut_](https://arxiv.org/abs/2111.15664).**
   - Will lead to a higher accuracy in detecting (and therefore removing) baked-in text within DICOM images.
   - Provides an understanding of the context for detected text, which _may_ allow the model to only remove _specific_ text that is sensitive.
-- **Disable all features that do not involve files in DICOM format.**
-  - Allows the pipeline to better integrate into clinical environments, which solely use DICOM files in practice.
-  - Reduces overhead when dealing with thousands of files.

 [The original repository](https://github.com/TIO-IKIM/medical_image_deidentification) details (`README`) are available below.

+> Future fork of this fork will disable all features that do not involve files in DICOM format.
+This will allow the pipeline to better integrate into clinical environments—which solely use DICOM files in practice—and reduce overhead when dealing with thousands of files.

 ---